shariq1989/cookbook/content/recipe/tteokbokki.md

 {{< figure src="/images/tk1.jpg" class="instructionFigure">}}

-5. Allow rice cakes to cook, maintaining a gentle bubble, over medium heat for 15 minutes until the sauce begins to thicken, stir frequently.
+5. Allow the rice cakes to cook and maintain a gentle bubble, over medium heat, for 15 minutes until the sauce begins to thicken; stir frequently.
 6. Check the consistency of the rice cakes; you want them to be soft.
 If the rice cakes haven't reached the desired consistency, let them continue cooking while stirring.
 Add more water if necessary.